tabatkins/bikeshed-tests/README.md

 This repo collects *.bs files from GitHub repos and creates PRs to update [bikeshed's tests](https://github.com/tabatkins/bikeshed/tree/master/tests/github).

+## Adding Your Specs

+If you'd like to add your own specs to Bikeshed's regression test-suite, submit a PR for the [`specs.data`](https://github.com/foolip/bikeshed-tests/blob/master/specs.data) file.

+This file format is line-based: to add your entire organization, add a `+org: orgname` line;
+to add a single repo, add a `+repo: user/repo` line;
+to add a single *file*, add a `+file: user/repo/path/to/file.bs` line.
+If you need to exclude any repos or files, use a `-repo` or `-file` line instead.
+The files to be processed by this tool must have the `.bs` extension;
+if you specify a repo or an org, the entire repo/org will be crawled for `.bs` files.

+Indentation does not matter, but can be used for readability, to group some `-` lines underneath the larger `+` line that would include them.

+Lines starting with `#` are comments and are ignored;
+blank lines are also ignored.

 ## Running locally

 You need Python 2 and pip: